|Target date for completion of clearance||6|

 |Reporting on progress||7|

 - LMAC should improve its land release system to accord with international standards.
-Improvements should be reflected in the revised National Mine Action Standards (NMAS), and all mine action stakeholders should be consulted before their finalisation.
+This includes using survey and clearance techniques that are appropriate for CMR contamination, rather than landmines.
+Improvements should be reflected in the revised NMAS, which should include standards specific to CMR contamination, and all mine action stakeholders should be consulted before their finalisation.

 - Newly discovered cluster strikes should not automatically be recorded in the LMAC database as covering 33,000m2.
 Instead, a more accurate assessment of the size of each contaminated area should be determined through non-technical and technical survey.

-- Prioritisation of technical survey over full clearance should be applied when releasing land from the perimeter of the task area to the first CMR evidence point.
+- Technical survey should be preferred to full clearance when moving from the perimeter of the task area to the first CMR evidence point.

-- LMAC should ensure objective quality assurance (QA) and cross-checking of information entered into the Information Management System for Mine Action (IMSMA) database, to ensure CMR contamination and land release data are being assessed, recorded, and extracted accurately.
-LMAC should also aim to be more transparent and provide regular IMSMA reports to clearance operators, as a means to help cross-check and confirm the integrity of the data.
+- LMAC should ensure effective quality assurance (QA) and cross-checking of information entered into the Information Management System for Mine Action (IMSMA) database, to ensure CMR contamination and land release data are being assessed, recorded, extracted accurately, and then analysed.